128technology/docs/docs/onboard_ssr_device_otp.md

 See [Downloading an ISO](intro_downloading_iso.md#downloading-an-iso) for important information about the download process.

-:::note
+:::info
-Use of a non-GA software release will void the Juniper device warranty.
+- Use of a non-GA software release will void the Juniper device warranty.
 Refer to [**SSR Releases - General Availability**](about_releases.mdx#general-availability) for the list of GA releases.
+- During the re-imaging process, the claim information that is integrated into the ODM image shipped with the device is removed.
+If the SSR device is later onboarded into Mist, it will not be identified as a Juniper SSR device because of the missing claim information, but will be seen as a whitebox device running SSR software.
 :::

 ### Prerequisites